Grand Marnier Chocolate Truffles

 - Line a jelly roll pan with parchment or a Silpat.
 I love my quarter sheet pans for this, but a 9×9-inch square baking pan or something like it, will work just fine.
 Also, you don’t have to line it with anything, but it makes for an easier clean up.

-- Add liqueur, vanilla and pinch of salt off the heat, and stir until smooth.
+- Add liqueur (1 to 2 tablespoons to taste) and 1/4 teaspoon salt off the heat, and stir until smooth.
+Taste.
+Add another 1/4 teaspoon salt if you wish.
 Spread mixture into prepared pan, then refrigerate it for about 30 minutes or until almost hard.

 - Category: Cookie